Here is the best and most beloved gelaterie in Rome…

 Top Locations: Piazza degli Zingari, 5 (Monti), Via Bettolo, 7 (Prati), Via Roma Libera, 11 (Trastevere), Via Laurina, 10 (Via del Corso), Via Aosta 3 (Re di Roma)

 Why: Each visit to Fatamorgana is a new adventure for your taste buds.
-They change their selection frequently and their creative flavors vary from chocolate with tabacco, to gorgonzola.
-Fatamorgana ensures the gelato is prepared with ingredients and special techniques that guarantee all flavors are all gluten free.
+They change their selection frequently and their more creative flavors range from black rice and rose petal, to avocado, white wine, and lime, to their bestseller, basil, walnuts, and honey.
+Gelati made without sugar and dairy are available, as are gluten-free cones.

 Romeing Recommends: The zaniest flavor they offer!
 Go wild!